Rosuav/MustardMine/README.md

   - Have registered bot account MustardMine#2353
   - Get the gateway URL: https://discordapp.com/developers/docs/topics/gateway#get-gateway
   - Establish a websocket connection for the sake of authentication
-  - To send as Mustard Mine:
+  - To send as Mustard Mine (not currently planned as an option):
     - Authenticate (once) and save the credentials
     - Create a webhook for the user's chosen server??
 Or create message each time?
     - https://discordapp.com/developers/docs/resources/channel#create-message